Obituary: Evelyn Seidenberg, 1937-2018

 Evelyn Seidenberg, of Lakewood, formerly of Albany, New York, and Boynton Beach, Florida, has passed away.
 Evelyn is the mother of William Schrier and Becky (Phil) Matsen; sister of Martin Lewis and the late Rita Spero; and grandmother of Ashley, Elizabeth and Jessica Matsen.

 A graveside service will be held Sunday, Sept.
-30, at 10 a.m. at the Leadville Hebrew Cemetery in Lakewood.
+30, at 10 a.m. at the Leadville Hebrew Cemetery.
 Contributions can be made in Evelyn's name to Literacy Coalition of Palm Beach County at http://www.literacypbc.org.
 Visit http://www.feldmanmortuary.com for a full obituary.

 Trending In: Obituaries